Date and time 1 Friday, June 3, 2016 14:00-15:00

 88-05_004

-Next is tools and finishing materials.
-The leaves of pirates and gura (muku) have long been polishing materials, and even in the modern era when sandpaper has spread, it seems that woodworking is still active.
-He also explained how he made inlay materials such as shellfish and dyeing angles, including mulberry broth that he rarely sees.
+Then there are tools and finishing materials.
+The leaves of pirates and muku are polished materials for a long time, and even in modern times when sandpaper has become popular, it seems that woodworking is still active.
+He also explained how he made inlay materials such as shellfish and dyeing angles, including mulberry broth, which he rarely sees.
 88-06_005

-And it is about how to assemble the materials used in woodworking art.
+And it is about how to assemble materials used in woodworking art (the gesture).

-The most basic gesture of fingertips is called "Uchihozo".
-On the other hand, the complex "Mizugumi" looks like a shape of water, so it seems that it is a method of assembly used for kumite of long braziers.
+The most basic gesture of a finger is 'Tomegatakashi aritsugi' called 'Uchihozo'.
+On the other hand, the complex "Mizugumi" looks like a shape called water, so it seems to be a method used for braids in long braids.

 88-07_006